The Best Environmental Recycling Services For Businesses 🌏

 Check out our recent partnership with Greenfleet to plant trees.

-Making small but sensible changes can have big impacts to both your business and the planet.
+Making small but sensible changes can have big impacts on both your business and the planet.

-This of course applies to bins and recycling services – but also to almost every area of our daily lives.
+This, of course, applies to bins and recycling services, and also to almost every area of our daily lives.

 Check out a quick video below on the impact of 10 years of the Earth Hour programme.

 Australian environmental services: Mr Waster was on a holiday in Queensland’s beautiful Great Barrier Reef last week and read and heard quite a bit about pollution of our ocean resources and also very interesting new approaches to try and remedy them.

 From the website Plastic Oceans, we quote the following stats:

 “We use over 300 million tonnes of new plastic every year.
 Half of this we use just once and usually for less than 12 minutes.
 8 million tonnes of plastic waste ends up in the ocean every year.

 “Over many years, as this plastic waste is carried along by ocean currents, it breaks up into tiny pieces.
 So much is getting into our ocean that in some places these plastic particles outnumber plankton by a ratio of 26:1